1. The following terms have these meanings in this Policy:

 21. Reports of abuse that are shared confidentiality with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Softball Canada or police.
 Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual’s parent/guardian.

 22. Complaints or reports that describe an element of abuse, harassment, sexual harassment, or violence will to be addressed by the process(es) described in the organization’s Discipline and Complaints Policy.
-Softball Canada may also appoint an Investigator to investigate the allegations.
+Softball Canada will appoint an an independant third party to investigate the allegations.

 23. If appointed, the Investigator may be a representative or Director of Softball Canada, or may be an independent third-party skilled in investigating claims of harassment.
 The Investigator must not be in a conflict of interest situation and should have no connection to either party.